Prangula/NewsAppDe/README.md

-NewsAppDe 📰
+# NewsAppDe 📰

 A modern Android news app built with Kotlin, Jetpack Compose, MVI, and Clean Architecture.
-It fetches the latest news from NewsAPI and lets you browse, search, and save your favorite articles.
+Stay updated with the latest news and save your favorite articles locally.

-Features
+## Features

-Fetches breaking news, top headlines, and search results using NewsAPI
+Fetches latest news, top headlines, and search results via NewsAPI

-Displays current news and article details in a web view
+View article details in a WebView

-Add and remove favorite articles
+Save favorite articles using Room local database

-Shows loading, success, and error states
+Supports loading and error states

-Clean Architecture with MVI + unidirectional state management
+Clean Architecture with MVI + StateFlow for predictable state management

-Built with Jetpack Compose for a modern and responsive UI
+Built with Jetpack Compose for a modern, responsive UI

-Fully themable with light and dark mode support
+Fully themed and adaptive for light/dark modes

-Tech Stack
+### Tech Stack

 Kotlin

 Jetpack Compose

-Retrofit + Gson for API calls
+Retrofit + Gson for network requests

+Room for local storage and caching

 Koin for dependency injection

-Coroutines + StateFlow for asynchronous state management
+Coroutines + StateFlow for asynchronous operations

-Room Database for local favorites
+Navigation Component + SafeArgs for type-safe fragment navigation